repeato-qa/ios-connector/README.md

 (mostly internal documentation for our dev team)

 ## Connection debug dialog shown on device - how does it work?
 The connector shows a dialog on launch of the app to simplify debugging for the user in case of a connection issue.
-As soon as the connector connects to Repeato, the dialog is automatically closed.
+As soon as a connection is established, the dialog is automatically closed.

 Here are the details of how this dialog operates:

-1. If no connection possible on real device: show dialog with countdown and close app
+1. If no connection possible: show dialog
-2. If no connection possible on simulator: show dialog with log, but no countdown and no app close
-3. If connection established: hide dialog and stop logging to text view
+2. If connection established: hide dialog and stop logging to text view
-4. If connection breaks on real device: show dialog with countdown and close app (in the future, we should try to reconnect automatically)
-5. If connection breaks on simulator: show dialog, but no countdown and no app close (in the future, we should try to reconnect automatically)
-6. If "Cancel" button is pressed, countdown and cancel button should be hidden and and app close should be canceled.
-Dialog should stay open

-**To sum it up**: It doesn't matter if host IP is known or not and if launch args are given or not: We show the dialog when there is no connection to the host (either because it is not yet established or it was not possible or the connection broke)
-Additionally we show a countdown and close the app if no connection is there BUT only on physical devices.
+3. If connection breaks: show dialog

 ## Xamarin - How to create/update the bindings library.